Curriculum

 Opportunities at Derinya for students who find themselves working well above expected levels include:

-• Select entry into the Victorian High Ability Program (VHAP).
+- Select entry into the Victorian High Ability Program (VHAP).
 Available for students in Year 5/6 in

 Maths and English.
 Students are selected by DET based on a combination of their performance in NAPLAN and annual reporting and assessment.
-Students complete a short course over the period of a term with a remote learning teacher from Virtual Schools Victoria.
+Students complete a short course over the period of a term with a remote learning teacher from Virtual Schools Victoria. - Participation in the Victorian Challenge and Enrichment Series (VCES).
+Intermittent virtual sessions with experts in a variety of fields including Writing, Maths, Science and Art (Year 3-6)

-• Participation in various competitions including:
+- Participation in various competitions including:

-• ICAS testing in Maths, English, Computer Studies and Science (Year 3-6)
+- ICAS testing in Maths, English, Computer Studies and Science (Year 3-6)

-• Premier’s Spelling Bee (Year 3-6)
+- Premier’s Spelling Bee (Year 3-6)

-• APSMO Maths Olympiad (Year 5/6)
+- APSMO Maths Olympiad (Year 5/6)

-• Engineers in Schools program, allowing students in Year 5/6 the opportunity to work with an undergraduate engineer in small group sessions to learn about all things STEM.
+- Engineers in Schools program, allowing students in Year 5/6 the opportunity to work with an undergraduate engineer in small group sessions to learn about all things STEM.

 Personal and Social Capabilities